angular/angular/aio/content/guide/docs-style-guide.md

 2. a link that downloads that sample.

-Clicking the first link opens the code sample in a new browser tab in the "embedded Stackblitz" style.
+Clicking the first link opens the code sample on StackBlitz in a new browser tab.

 You can change the appearance and behavior of the live example with attributes and classes.